-The rules about companies purchasing their own shares are reasonably complicated in order to protect the company's creditors, and as such legal assistance should always be sought before attempting the process.
+The rules about companies purchasing their own shares are pretty complicated so as to protect the company's creditors, and, as such, it is always a good idea to seek legal assistance before attempting the process.

 There is no requirement under the Companies Act 2006 (the “CA 2006”) for a company’s articles to include a specific authority for the company to purchase its own shares.
-Nevertheless, the company's articles must be checked to ensure that they do not restrict or prohibit the company from purchasing its own shares.
-Where a company's articles expressly restrict or prohibit buybacks, the articles may be amended by special resolution to remove the prohibition or restriction.
+Nevertheless, a company's articles must be checked to ensure that they do not actively restrict or prohibit the company from purchasing its own shares.
+Where a company's articles expressly restrict or prohibit buybacks, the articles may be amended by special resolution of tis shareholders to remove the prohibition or restriction.

 The articles and any other shareholder agreement should be checked to ensure that there are no pre-emption provisions or similar restrictions which may require shares to be offered to the existing members before they can be transferred to any other party, including the company.
 If triggered, these provisions would need to be complied with, waived or amended before the company undertakes a buyback.